darlenecheong/Personal-Website/README.md

 <sup><sub>Word Count: 106 words</sub></sup>
 <br><br>

 ## Results and Analysis
 Through this project, I learned the importance of balancing both form and function in web design.
 I also developed my problem-solving abilities while encountering challenges like debugging code and optimizing visual space.
 I learned HTML, CSS, and JavaScript primarily through online tutorials, practice, and experimenting with different layout designs.
 Beyond the technical aspects, the design follows a simple yet functional layout with smooth navigation between sections.
-I chose the theme colors based on my personal style, opting for neutral tones and subtle shades, which I believe maintains visual consistency and creates an approachable user experience.
+I chose the theme colors based on my personal style, opting for neutral tones and darker shades, which I believe maintains visual consistency and creates an approachable user experience.
 I also explored digital art by creating my own avatar in Blender, adding another personal touch.

-In the future, I plan to improve accessibility, implementing accessibility features such as better keyboard navigation and screen reader support to ensure the site is usable by a wider audience.
+In the future, I plan to improve accessibility, implementing accessibility features such as better keyboard navigation to ensure the site is usable by a wider audience.
 Another improvement I am currently working on is refining the mobile experience to ensure navigation remains intuitive and the layout adapts perfectly across devices.

-Ultimately, this website serves as a continuous project that I can improve upon as I learn and as my work evolves.
-I intend for it to remain a reflection of my professional abilities and aspirations.
+Ultimately, this website serves as a continuous project that I can improve upon as I grow my web development skills.

-<sup><sub>Word Count: 200 words</sub></sup>
+<sup><sub>Word Count: 181 words</sub></sup>
 <br><br>

 ## Preview